 In this variation, chopped sun-dried tomatoes and fresh basil are added for added burst of flavor and color.
 Truly and seriously good.

-- 150 to 180 g. of spaghetti (or the usual amount you’d cook for four)
+- 150 to 180 grams spaghetti (or the usual amount you’d cook for four)

-- 4 tbsps. of extra virgin olive oil
+- 4 tablespoons extra virgin olive oil

-- 4 tbsps. of minced garlic
+- 4 tablespoons minced garlic

-- 4 tbsps. of chopped sun-dried tomatoes
+- 4 tablespoons chopped sun-dried tomatoes

 - juice of half a lemon

-- salt, to taste
+- salt to taste

-- a small handful of roughly chopped parsley
+- 1 small handful roughly chopped parsley

-- a small handful of finely sliced basil
+- 1 small handful finely sliced basil

-- grated Parmesan cheese, to serve
+- grated Parmesan cheese to serve

 Cook the pasta in lots of boiling salted water.
 When I say salted water, I don’t mean water with a pinch of salt added to it.
 I mean, really salted water — like sea water.